mmm/infrastructure-gym/README.md

 initialize the actual infrastructure for the environment.

-Behind the scenes, the specific infrastructure environment (here it's `SimpleK8sWebApp-v0`) is built using terraform templates for each layer.
-This environment can then apply/destroy the various layers approprately whenever an agent calls `{make, reset, step, render, close}`.
+Behind the scenes, the specific infrastructure environment (here it's `SimpleK8sWebApp-v0`) is built using Terraform templates for each layer.
+This environment can then apply/destroy the various layers appropriately whenever an agent calls `{make, reset, step, render, close}`.

 <h4 align="left">